 A stop on RED!

-We happen to fall upon a little market in the Plaza…pretty things.
+We happen to fall upon a little market in the Plaza…with such pretty things.

 So there are Harley’s, antique cars and then there are SCOOTERS.
 This is a scooter club that rolled into town & showing off their childhood possessions.
 Pretty cool!🏍